 Graduates of the program will be prepared to safely operate and maintain food processing equipment.
 They will perform safety checks and product analysis in order to ensure the highest standard of quality and consumer safety.

-Following graduation, students earn a certificate and associate degree from the related community college preparing them for the job market.
+Following graduation, students receive an MSU IAT certificate and associate degree from the related community college preparing them for the job market.
 If at the MSU campus location, Lansing Community College provides an associate degree path.

 Some career paths include:

 - Food technician

 - Machinery and equipment maintenance

 The Food Processing, Technology and Safety certificate program is offered in East Lansing on the campus of Michigan State University and at several partner community colleges.

 In addition to the certificate, students can also receive an associate degree at the partner community colleges, including Lansing Community College if part of the MSU campus program.

 - Michigan State University, East Lansing

 - Kellogg Community College, Battle Creek